Jungjee/ASVspoof_PA/README.md

 * g2	:  Conducts model training and validation (CNN-GRU model, achieves ~ 1.7% EER on validation set)
 	+ Set parameters via yaml file(.yaml)

+#3.
+Acknowledgement.
+* For the Keras-alike model summary, we used the implementation presented in https://github.com/Jungjee/pytorch-summary